DanielGroelle/restaurant-reservation/README.md

 The `./back-end` folder contains all the code for the backend project.

-The table below describes the existing files in the `./back-end` folder:

 | Folder/file path                                         | Description                                                                                                         |
 | -------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |
 | `./back-end/knexfile.js`                                 | The Knex configuration file.
 You will not need to make changes to this file.                                        |